Names of the Levant: Israel and Judea

-The kingdoms of Israel and Judah were Iron Age Semitic nations spanning from Edom to Assyria.
+The kingdoms of Israel and Judah were Iron Age Semitic nations spanning from Edom in the south to Aram in the north.
 Today, the modern State of Israel controls much of the former territory of the ancient Israelite/Judean kingdoms.
 According to the Deuteronomic history in the Bible, the polities of Israel and Judah originally split off from an earlier, united Kingdom of Israel, ruled by illustrious kings such as David and Solomon; though modern archaeology, biblical scholarship, and historians are generally somewhat skeptical of the historicity of the alleged united monarchy of Israel, suggesting instead that the two kingdoms developed separately, with the southern kingdom of Judah probably dependent on the northern kingdom of Israel as a satellite state at first.

 The term Judaea is used by historians to refer to the Roman province that extended over parts of the former regions of the Hasmonean and Herodian kingdoms.
 It was named after Herod Archelaus's ethnarchy of Judea of which it was an expansion, the name being derived from the earlier provincial designations Yehud Medinata (Achaemenid) and Yehud (Neo-Babylonian): all ultimately referring to the former Hebrew kingdom of Judah.